 You have heard stories about people finding amazing deals on off-market properties.
 Deals that are almost unheard of.
 So where are these incredible deals found?
-If you are interested in learning how to find FSBO’s (for sale by owner) and off market properties in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area?
+If you are interested in learning how to find FSBO’s (for sale by owner) and off market properties in North Carolina & New Jersey?
 Our latest blog will help you learn about where to look!

 Some of the best property deals are found when buyers purchase away from the MLS.
 Finding these people and understand their reasons for wanting to sell will help you when looking for motivated sellers!
-Using some out of the box thinking will help you find excellent New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area properties!
+Using some out of the box thinking will help you find excellent North Carolina & New Jersey properties!

 When properties aren’t advertised on the MLS and other real estate sites, you will need to scout them out yourself.
 A great way to reach people is through direct mail.
 A handwritten letter sharing your interest and vision for the property can help you reach a seller who may not have even thought about selling previously.